בס״ד

 Justice, Justice Shall You Pursue

-Sometimes you see a word in the Torah, which triggers a whole new understanding, and once you sit down to write it, it takes you to some uncharted territory where you have never been.
-As it always goes with anything I write - it is just my own opinion, an understanding of how I see the passages based on learning the Holy Books.
-So with that disclaimer out of the way, let's look at something that I think is simply amazing.
-And maybe, it may even help you see it in a different light, and perhaps even consider using it in some way or form on higher levels.
+Sometimes, you see a word in the Torah, which triggers a whole new understanding, and once you sit down to write it, it takes you to some uncharted territory where you have never been.
+As it always goes with anything I write - it is my opinion, an understanding of how I see the passages based on learning the Holy Books.
+So, with that disclaimer out of the way, let's look at something that is simply amazing.
+Maybe it may even help you see it in a different light, so perhaps you should even consider using it in some way or form on higher levels.
 With that said, let's begin.

-Parashat Shoftim has plenty of thought-provoking pesukim, but there's one that stands out, at least it seemed so to me.
+Parashat Shoftim has plenty of thought-provoking pesukim, but one stands out—at least, it seemed so to me.

 For example, imagine this scenario: Two people come to court because they disagree on some issue.
 One is rich, and the other is poor.
 A judge judges the case and announces the verdict.
 Both are free to go since the case is solved.
 So, the condition of the first Justice is met.